Thinkersbluff/CR6Community-Marlin_TB/README.md

 Note: The new documentation assumes you are working on a Linux PC, and guides you through installing the development and test suites into a docker container.
       There are also Powershell scripts and documentation on how to use those on Windows and in the VSCode terminal window.

-_**CAUTION:  From here, down, the text and links are still the text from the upstream repo.**_
-           This text will be updated and a formal release of pre-compiled examples of v6.2 is coming soon!
+This Readme is currently being updated and a formal release of pre-compiled examples of v6.2 is coming soon!

 ## Downloads

-Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).
+Please find official releases in the **PENDING** [Releases section] .
 Take the release which belongs to the particular touch screen firmware you are going to flash.
 Please read the release notes *carefully* - it contains all the instructions you need.

 Ensure you take the right assets: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.